Jeffrey Epstein's birthday book: Partial list of contributors

-The letter attributed to Donald Trump was framed by the outline of a naked woman with several lines of typewritten text imagining a conversation between the pair, with them implying something that's "more to life than having everything."
-They agree they "have certain things in common," with language intimating a prior mutual awareness of these things.
-One of the final lines: "Enigmas never age, have you noticed that?" sparked controversy regarding the authenticity of the note originally with the defense that "enigma" isn't a word Trump used, though video of Trump extemporaneously using the word on several occasions quickly surfaced.
-Trump ending his birthday letter saying "may every day be another wonderful secret."
+The letter ends saying "may every day be another wonderful secret."
 The Wall Street Journal described the drawing as "[appearing] to be hand-drawn with a heavy marker.
 A pair of small arcs denotes the female's breasts, and [Trump's] signature is a squiggly 'Donald' below her waist, mimicking pubic hair".
 After Epstein's estate provided a copy of the album to Congress, the Journal published a copy of the letter with the drawing and Trump's signature.

-Keith Girard pointed to the problematic nature of Trump's relationship with Epstein and Ghislaine Maxwell.
+Editor of The New York Independent Keith Girard pointed to the problematic nature of Trump's relationship with Epstein and Ghislaine Maxwell.
 He described the birthday card Trump gave to Epstein: "The card included an outline of a prepubescent, small-breasted nude girl, signed by Trump in a spot that suggestively looked like pubic hair."
-Girard also noted Trump's message and summarized: "Taken together, it's hard to conclude anything other than Trump reveled in their shared secret — having sex with underage girls.
+Girard also noted Trump's message and summarized: "Taken together, it's hard to conclude anything other than Trump reveled in their shared secret—having sex with underage girls.
 It's as close to a contemporaneous admission as you can possibly get."